Centre, states trying to control spread of Lumpy Skin Disease in cattle: PM | Headlines

 He gave the example of the sturdy buffalo breed of Banni Buffalo of the Kutch region of Gujarat.
 He also talked about other buffalo and cow breeds.

-Women have a 70 percent representation in the workforce in the dairy sector.
+Women have a 70 per cent representation in the workforce in dairy sector.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)